Robbbert/Startup/README.md

 MAME (and by extension, all of its derivatives) has plenty of bugs, missing features, and ways to crash.
 The ones that affect startup will be documented.

-Since this project is only just getting started, there will be lots of ommisions and errors.
+Since this project is only just getting started, there will be lots of omissions and errors.
 You may submit a Pull Request (PR) to add information or correct mistakes.
 You can't log an issue - you're expected to supply a solution rather than just complaining.

 All text is to be in English with standard ASCII characters.